Multiday User Equilibrium with Strategic Commuters: Related Work

-We consider a group of homogeneous, perfectly strategic commuters who are capable of making a sequence of day-to-day travel choices to minimize their total travel cost over a planning horizon.
-We model their travel choices and interactions as a mean field game or MFG, which refers to a repeated game played by an infinite number of infinitesimal players \citep{huang2006large,lasry2007mean}.
-Since each player is infinitesimal, they have no influence on the population in the MFG.
-In addition, they will only respond to the population rather than any individual player.
-The benefit of adopting the MFG framework is to use the "smoothing" effect of a large number of players to avoid investigating complicated mutual interactions \citep{ameli2022departure}.
-It is worth noting that such a treatment has long been adopted in the transportation network equilibrium analysis.
+The methodology adopted in this paper falls within the realm of mean-field game (MFG), which was first proposed by \cite{huang2006large,lasry2007mean}.
+It involves a game played by an infinite number of players.
+Since each player is infinitesimal, they have no influence on the population and will only respond to the population rather than any individual player.
+The benefit of adopting the MFG framework is to use the "smoothing" effect of a large number of players to avoid investigating complicated mutual interactions.
+The homogeneity assumption, commonly employed in MFG, assumes that all players share the same state and action space, as well as the same cost function.
+Consequently, the problem is further simplified to a game between a single representative agent and the population \citep{xie2021learning}.
+It is worth noting that such a "smoothing" treatment has long been adopted in the transportation network equilibrium analysis.
 Recent examples include \cite{chen2016optimal,lin2021credit} among others.
-We also note that the MFG framework has been applied in various transportation applications such as dynamic routing \citep{huang2021dynamic, cabannes2021solving, shou2022multi}, with-in day departure time choice modeling \citep{ameli2022departure}, pedestrian motion modeling \citep{aurell2019modeling}, and electric vehicles charging coordination \citep{tajeddini2018mean}.
+We also note that the MFG framework has been applied in various transportation applications such as dynamic routing \citep{huang2021dynamic, cabannes2021solving, shou2022multi}, departure time choice modeling \citep{ameli2022departure}, pedestrian motion modeling \citep{aurell2019modeling}, and electric vehicles charging coordination \citep{tajeddini2018mean}.

+The assumption of homogeneity, though commonly adopted in the MFG literature, is particularly strong in the context of transportation systems, where, e.g., commuters are associated with different origin-destination (OD) pairs.
+Our study methodologically contributes by extending the MFG framework to account for heterogeneous agents, including multi-commodity flows and varying cost preferences.
+Different from prior studies on heterogeneous agents \citep{huang2006large, feleqi2013derivation,cirant2015multi,bensoussan2018mean,perolat2021scaling}, our framework employs the concept of aggregate distribution.
+This approach, specifically suitable for modeling transportation systems, effectively mitigates the complexity of the problem dimension.

+Moreover, our model deviates from traditional finite-horizon MFG models such as those proposed by \cite{gomes2010discrete, perrin2020fictitious, cui2021approximately}, as it does not require an exogenous initial distribution.
+In our problem setting, the steady state of a recurring scenario should not have an exogenous and fixed initial condition -- an issue also recognized in other MFG contexts, such as traffic flow models \citep{mo2024agame}.
+Instead, the initial distribution should be endogenous, emerging as a natural outcome from the interaction process.
+To the best of our knowledge, this approach has not been previously explored in the MFG literature.